nhoefflin/ELK-Project/README.md

 SSH into the control node and follow the steps below:
 - Copy the playbook file to /etc/ansible.
 - Update the hosts file to include each VM client IP address (10.0.0.5-10.0.0.7)
+    - 10.0.0.5 ansible_python_interpreter=/usr/bin/python3
+    - 10.0.0.6 ansible_python_interpreter=/usr/bin/python3
+    - 10.0.0.7 ansible_python_interpreter=/usr/bin/python3
-- Run the playbook, and navigate to 10.0.0.5 to check that the installation worked as expected.
+- Run the playbook, and navigate to 10.0.0.5 and curl localhost/setup.php to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+- Which file is the playbook?
+Where do you copy it?
+  - ansible-playbook.yml
+  - /etc/ansible
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- Which file do you update to make Ansible run the playbook on a specific machine?
+How do I specify which machine to install the ELK-Server on versus which t install Filebeat on?
+- It is updated on the hosts file, add hosts name elk to the webservers group followed by the IP address for the ELK-SERVER: 10.1.0.4 /ansible/hosts.txt
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- Which URL do you navigate to in order to check that the ELK server is running?
+  - Public IP address on port 5601 (40.114.0.106:5601)
+  - Kabana Application

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._